Ted Scruggs: Early years

 Scruggs was born in 1923 in Houston.
 He attended Stephen F. Austin High School.

 College football and military service

 Scruggs played college football for Rice in 1941, 1942, and 1946.
 He left school in 1943 to work for the Houston Shipbuilding Company.
 He subsequently served in the United States Navy during World War II.
 After the war, he returned to Rice and helped lead the 1946 Rice Owls football team to a Southwest Conference championship and a victory over Tennessee in the 1947 Orange Bowl.

 Professional football

-He was selected by the Chicago Bears in the sixth round (44th overall pick) of the 1946 NFL Draft but did not play for the Bears.
+He was selected by the Chicago Bears in the sixth round (44th overall pick) of the 1946 NFL draft but did not play for the Bears.
 He played professional football in the All-America Football Conference (AAFC) for the Brooklyn Dodgers during their 1947 and 1948 seasons.
 He appeared in 26 games for the Dodgers.

 Later years

-He died in 2000 at age 77 in Houston.
+Scruggs died in 2000, at age 77, in Houston.